 - Significant Time Abroad (a total of 6 months or more in the last 3 years)

 - Medical/Physiological Record Check

 - Subject Interview

 Create a contract for £9.95 or Subscribe Monthly

 In order to guarantee compliance with security requirements, an employer can include security clearance clauses as a condition of employment in their offer of employment and employment contracts for new employees.
 This means that a prospective employee will need to accept going through this advanced background screening process before they can start work.
 The nature of employee screening should be clearly stated to job applicants during the hiring process as the results of the pre-employment checks will impact the employer's hiring decision.

 Employees who will have access to sensitive information as part of work conducted with or for the UK government will need to go through some form of security clearance.
 The level of vetting will depend on the nature of the work and the information they will have access to.
 Employers will need to apply for the security clearance via a sponsor in the government who has requested the project.
 Employers who collaborate frequently with the Government or are likely to in the future can include security clearance clauses in their offer letters and employment contracts.

 Can you obtain security clearance with a criminal record?

-Security clearance is judged case by case and will take into account all factors regarding the criminal record of an individual e.g. the offence, the age you committed the offence, disclosure etc. If you fail to disclose your criminal record this may impact your chances of gaining security clearance.
+Security clearance is judged case by case and will take into account all factors regarding the criminal record of an individual e.g. the offence, the age you committed the offence, disclosure etc. If you fail to disclose your criminal history this may impact your chances of gaining security clearance.
 However, if there is a serious conviction on your criminal record you may fail or be advised not to apply as your chances of gaining security clearance is low.